jakub-pravda/www/README.md

 # WWW

-This repository contains the source code for the WWW projects under my administration
+This repository contains my websites.
+The website is hosted on AWS S3 and CloudFront.
+The infrastructure is managed by Pulumi.

 ## Projects